defenseunicorns/uds-infra/README.md

 The overall vision for Edafos can be described with the following user story:

-> As a software engineering team that needs to deploy Kubernetes-based applications in an environment that is required to meet certain compliance standards,
+> As a user of UDS that needs to deploy Kubernetes-based applications in an environment that is required to meet certain compliance standards,
 > I want the ability to deploy the infrastructure for that environment in a declarative, repeatable, modular, auditable, and compliant manner,
-> so that I can spend more time doing what really matters, which is delivering mission value to my users.
+> so that I can spend more time doing what really matters, which is delivering mission value.

 Or as a Value Proposition Statement: